mkpsp/helm-charts/docs/polyops/rbac.md

 # explanations

 rbac:
+- name: an arbitrary name for naming resources
-- type: defaults to creating Role and Rolebinding. set to "cluster" to create ClusterRole and ClusterRoleBinding
+  type: defaults to creating Role and Rolebinding. set to "cluster" to create ClusterRole and ClusterRoleBinding
   rules: list of rbac rules
 ```